Undergraduate Programs

 Planning for a Transition To Computer Science-Current Virginia Tech Students

 At Virginia Tech, students must submit an application in HokieSpa to change their major or add an additional major to their academic record.
 This application is only open three times each academic year.
-The next application is open December 1, 2025- January 7, 2026.
-If the application is approved, students will be notified January 9, 2026.
-The application cycle closes after Fall 2025 grades post on December, so that that semester's courses and GPA can be included in the application review.
+The next application is open April 24-May 20, 2026.
+If the application is approved, students will be notified May 21, 2026.
+The application cycle closes after semester grades post, so that that semester's courses and GPA can be included in the application review.

 The application is submitted to and reviewed by the College of Engineering's Academic Affairs Office, who outlines the process, requirements, and deadlines on their Change of Major website.